 Our company has already designed a house for a section, and you have the option to buy it as is.
 They will then manage the construction process and deliver you a fully finished new house.

 Syndicated property investments are where investors pool their capital together to purchase property assets, thus reducing the individual capital required and sharing the risk.
 While you and some friends could pool together some capital and call yourself a syndicate investor, property syndicates are usually run by large asset managers who are investing in much larger industrial and commercial property.

+We are providing Lowest Interest Rate Mortgages.
 There are quite a few different types of syndicates out there, some will have funds available to invest in individual properties and others will have funds that hold a collection of properties for greater diversification.
 Some will provide a fixed rate of return and others will provide an equity stake in the property, where your return is also derived by the capital appreciation.